The old salt trail

 Entering the forest is like entering a different world – a wonderland of incredible ancient trees.
 The trail winds its way through the forest and offers plenty of opportunities to stop and enjoy the sounds and sights of the ancient trees.
 It is worth taking some time to enjoy all the forest has to offer before heading out of it and onto a plateau on Tolo Nature Reserve, where it meets another jeep track.
 The track leads back down the hill, through more forest thicket areas until it meets the Leshiba fence line, where it trail crosses back into Leshiba through an old farm gate.
 The trail soon leaves the jeep track to take you through mountain bushveld and beautiful view spots as it weaves its way over Mamba Ridge and back towards Leshiba’s Venda Village Lodge.
 There is a good opportunity for wildlife sightings again as you cross the plains in front of the Lodge.

-Accommodation: Leshiba Venda Village offers luxury accommodation and is the perfect place to sit and reminisce on the trail’s adventures.
-Rooms are fully serviced and include hot showers and baths.
+Accommodation: Leshiba Venda Village offers lovely accommodation and is the perfect place to sit and reminisce on the trail’s adventures.
+The Standard rooms are fully serviced and include hot showers.
 Dinner, breakfast and snack packs are provided.
+Leshiba also offer room upgrades to their Lavish Suites as well as additional activities (massages etc).
+Please contact the lodge directly for more info or upgrades.

 DAY 5 LESHIBA VENDA VILLAGE LODGE TO MEDIKE